-Start at a landscape supply or home improvement store to buy everything you will need to install your lights.
+Installing outdoor lighting is actually a lot easier than people think!
+Start at a landscape supply or home improvement store to buy everything you will need to install your outdoor lighting.
+Or of course Amazon.
+See supply list below.

 First step : Plan out your lighting layout.
 Use a diagram or layout the main wire on the ground ahead of time to make sure you have the right lengths, and to plan out placement of each light.
 This is a good time to decide how far away from each subject (plant, wall, fence, etc…) you want to place each light, as the farther away from an object, the wider the beam will appear, but the dimmer the light.
 We wanted bright light and drama, so our lights are between 2-4 feet away from the intended subject, and pointed upward.